JadyMcIntyre/mac_config/README.md

-# mac_config
+# Jady's Macbook Configuration
- a repo that contains all my mac config stuff: zsh functions, zshrc and nvim setup
+ a repo that contains all my mac config stuff:

+ zsh functions
+ your zsh functions are in:
+ ~/.zsh/functions
+ make sure they are readable and have the .zsh extension

+ zshrc:
+ your zshrc should be in:
+~/.zshrc

+ nvim setup
+ your nvim setup should be in:
+ ~/.config/nvim/